riscv/riscv-crypto/doc/supp/vector-clmul-rfc.md

   and
   [Vector Single-Width Integer Multiply-Add Instructions](https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc#1213-vector-single-width-integer-multiply-add-instructions).
 - Their inclusion removes the need for `vxor` instructions.
-- `xor` is very cheap to fuse into a carryless multiply (compared to integer fma).
+- `xor` is very cheap to fuse into a carry-less multiply (compared to integer fma).
 - For the multiplication part of GHASH, only the `*.vv` versions are needed?
-- For the reduction, it's would only the `*vs` versions would be used?
+- For the reduction, only the `*vs` versions would be used?

 ---